CVE-1999-0193

 02 // Vulnerability Mechanism

-Step 2: Packet Crafting: The attacker crafts a TCP packet with a zero-length TCP option.
-This involves setting the TCP option length field to zero.
+Step 2: Packet Crafting: Construct a TCP packet with a zero-length TCP option.
+This involves setting the TCP option length field to zero while including the option in the packet.

-Step 3: Packet Delivery: The attacker sends the crafted TCP packet to the target router, typically on a port that the router is listening on (e.g., a management port or a port used for network services).
+Step 3: Packet Delivery: Send the crafted TCP packet to the target router's listening port (typically a port used for network management or control).

 03 // Deep Technical Analysis